 An overview of the Nanodisc methods and guidance for self-assembling your favorite target protein into lipoprotein particles can be obtained through the following link:

-We are also happy to provide small quantities (~50 mg) of purified membrane scaffold proteins for all academic researchers to try out this technology, as long as supplies are available.
-However, according to University policy this necessitates a time consuming administrative paperwork of a Materials Transfer Agreement.
-This is administered by the Office of Technology Management on the UIUC campus with the contact information provided below).
+Academic researchers can acquire limited quantities (< 50 mg) of purified membrane scaffold proteins to try out this technology in their laboratory, as long as supplies are available.
+However, according to University policy this necessitates execution of a Materials Transfer Agreement administered by the Office of Technology Management at UIUC (contact information provided below).
 Please direct your queries regarding MTAs and licensing to email@example.com.

 Nanodisc technology, and many of its uses, are covered by a broad intellectual property portfolio.
 Currently, the following patents have issued:

 |7,691,414||Membrane scaffold proteins|

 |7,592,008||Membrane scaffold proteins|

 |7,575,763||Membrane scaffold proteins and tethered membrane proteins|

 |7,083,958||Membrane scaffold proteins|

 The licensing rights to the entire intellectual property suite related to Nanodisc technology is held by the University of Illinois, and not by any private entity.
 At present, no exclusive licenses have been granted to the private sector, although some non-exclusive licenses are in place.
 The University’s Office of Technology Management is actively seeking the licensing and commercialization of this technology.
 Information for licensing Nanodisc technology for commercial, or for Materials Transfer Agreements, please contact:

 Office of Technology Management